Best Types of Crossbow Bolts For Your Needs

 There are three main types of crossbow bolts you’ll come across:

-• Carbon bolts – Now, these are my favorites mainly because they don’t bend with use and will stay precise for a long time.
-Since they’re very light and pretty flexible, they have a flatter flight path, and don’t tend to drift in the wind like heavier bolts do.
-Carbon bolts bring a faster shooting speed, but you would be sacrificing some power in that.
-Again, they don’t break easily, but if you somehow manage to do that, it’s going to be an expensive repair job.
+• Carbon bolts – These are my favorites because they don’t bend with use and remain precise for a long time.
+Being very light and flexible, they have a flatter flight path and are less prone to drifting in the wind compared to heavier bolts.
+Carbon bolts offer faster shooting speed, but you may sacrifice some power.
+While they are durable and don’t break easily, repairs can be expensive if you do damage them.

-• Combination bolts – As the name suggests, they make these bolts from a combination of both aluminum and carbon-fiber.
-They are a bit pricier than carbon bolts, which is their only real drawback, but on the plus side, they are strong, lightweight, and can travel pretty far.
+• Combination bolts – As the name suggests, they make these bolts from a combination of both aluminum and carbon fiber.
+They are slightly more expensive than carbon bolts, but the upside is that they are strong, lightweight, and have a good range.
 Combination bolts bring the best of both worlds.

 Tip Insert